+Director of Primary Education: Bobby Caisley

+Email: bobbie.caisley@attrust.org.uk

+Director of Secondary Education: Garry Trott

+Email: garry.trott@attrust.org.uk
-Staff who are the subject of an allegation have the right to have their case dealt with fairly, quickly and consistently and to be kept informed of its progress.
-Suspension is not mandatory, nor is it automatic but, in some cases, staff may be suspended where this is deemed to be the best way to ensure that children or the staff member are protected.

-Where a pupil makes an allegation against a staff member, supply teacher or volunteer, the allegation will be taken seriously and acted upon immediately.
+- 8.5 Staff who are the subject of an allegation have the right to have their case dealt with fairly, quickly and consistently and to be kept informed of its progress.
+Suspension is not mandatory, nor is it automatic but, in some cases, staff may be suspended where this is deemed to be the best way to ensure that children or the staff member are protected. - Where a pupil makes an allegation against a staff member, supply teacher or volunteer, the allegation will be taken seriously and acted upon immediately.
 Parents will be contacted as soon as reasonably possible.
-The pupil will be offered support and their wishes will be carefully considered before any actions related to said pupil begin.

-Where any member of the academy staff or any volunteer has concerns that a person has caused harm, or poses a future risk of harm to vulnerable groups, including children they must act in accordance with the Allegations against staff section of the staff disciplinary policy and procedure: Available from Sarah Calisan.

-Under our duty of care for our employees, we will ensure that we provide effective support for anyone facing an allegation and provide the employee with a named contact if they are suspended.
+The pupil will be offered support and their wishes will be carefully considered before any actions related to said pupil begin. - 8.7 Where any member of the academy staff or any volunteer has concerns that a person has caused harm, or poses a future risk of harm to vulnerable groups, including children they must act in accordance with the Allegations against staff section of the Staff Disciplinary Policy and Procedure: Available from Sarah Calisan. - 8.8 Under our duty of care for our employees, we will ensure that we provide effective support for anyone facing an allegation and provide the employee with a named contact if they are suspended.
 The academy leaders will ensure its obligations for confidentiality when an allegation has been made.

-10. Safeguarding Training
+9 | Safeguarding Training

-Every year all staff (including non-teaching and volunteers) must undertake the core Child Protection and Safeguarding training.
+9.1 All staff (including non-teaching and volunteers) must annually undertake the core Child Protection and Safeguarding training.
 This is recorded and logged.
-All staff are informed clearly on how to report anything of concern to the DSL, Jacqui Ferris immediately.
+All staff are informed clearly on how to report anything of concern to the DSL, (insert name) immediately.
 See Appendix 1 for a flow diagram of how concerns are dealt with at the academy.